-I want to share our story of how our church fellowship first began on January 6, 2011, so you can better understand our philosophy on doing church, and how we became aligned with the Calvary Chapel movement.
+I want to share our story of how our church fellowship first began on January 6, 2011 so you can better understand our philosophy on doing church.

 While I was working at Providence Hospital as a hospital chaplain, I was taken back by a high number of patients who could express and articulate their personal belief in Jesus Christ and convictions in biblical doctrines, yet who also had no involvement and fellowship in any church congregation.

 Many of these same individuals also shared stories with me of their experiences with area churches that told similar accounts of not being able to connect with the members or of finding the traditional church format unauthentic, mainly citing the pulpit to pew lecture dissemination as an impediment to connecting with the message, while nearly all had praises for either a past small group or Sunday school class experience.

 After hearing these accounts over and over, year after year, I began to be burdened by a mission to reach these individuals and others who aren’t being served by the traditional church formats.

 Admittedly, I could empathize with these people because when I was sitting in the pews of an otherwise great church ministry, it was hard for me to feel connected through the program.
 Despite a godly biblical pastor, beautiful church choir, and friendly people – there was still a disconnect.
 It seemed to me that modern church services had the similar problem as modern classrooms in that not everyone learns through the exact same method.

 A Simpler Way